irec-org/irec/docs/guide/install_irec.md

   * macOS X

   The library currently supports Python ≥ 3.8.
-There are several ways to install IRec:
+There are several ways to install iRec:

 ###  From PyPI: